dieterich-lab/rp-bp/docs/installation.md

 ## Uninstallation

-The `rpbp` python and required packages can be removed with pip:
+The `rpbp` package and related dependencies can be removed with pip:

-``pip3 uninstall pbio rpbp``
+``pip uninstall pbio rpbp``

-If the packages were installed in a dedicated virtual environment, this environment can simply be removed.
+If the packages were installed in a dedicated virtual environment, this environment can also be cleared or removed.